Free domestic shipping on all orders over $75

 Hiking socks are designed to provide added insulation in extreme temperatures and conditions.
 Regular socks are typically too thin and don’t keep moisture away from your feet, leading to blisters.

-Hiking socks, on the other hand, contain more insulation with added layers of wool or synthetic fleece that are breathable and durable, allowing hikers to take on the toughest terrains confidently.
-The added insulation helps keep your feet dry and warm, even on long-distance treks over tough terrain or snow-covered mountains.
+Point6 hiking socks, on the other hand, contain various levels of cushion with added layers of wool that are breathable and durable, allowing hikers to take on the toughest terrains confidently.
+The added cushion in our Point6 design helps keep your feet dry and warm, even on long-distance treks over tough terrain, snow-covered mountains or desert trails.

 Friction Reduction

 Regular socks can give you some friction resistance.
-However, they don’t compare to the cushioning, friction reduction, and overall comfort a good pair of hiking socks provides.
+However, they don’t compare to the cushioning, friction reduction, and overall comfort a good pair of merino wool socks provides.
 While this isn’t the biggest or most important feature of a good pair of socks, it’s certainly a plus.

 Cushioning